 On October 28, 2022, in connection with the issuance of the Preferred Stock, we entered into an investment agreement with Bain (the Bain Investment Agreement").
-Pursuant to the Bain Investment Agreement, for so long as Bain beneficially owns Common Stock in the aggregate and on as-converted basis, at least equal to 50% of the number of shares of Common Stock that it held on an as-converted basis immediately following the closing of the purchase and sale of Preferred Stock to Bain on November 3, 2022, Bain will have the right to designate one member to our Board subject to the terms and conditions set forth in the Bain Investment Agreement.
+Pursuant to the Bain Investment Agreement, for so long as Bain beneficially owns Common Stock in the aggregate and on an as converted to Common Stock basis, at least equal to 50% of the number of shares of Common Stock that it held on an as converted to Common Stock basis immediately following the closing of the purchase and sale of Preferred Stock to Bain on November 3, 2022, Bain will have the right to designate one member to our Board subject to the terms and conditions set forth in the Bain Investment Agreement.
 Bain is entitled to designate the replacement for its Board designee if such member's service terminates prior to the end of the director's term.
 In December 2022, Michael Bevacqua joined the Board as a Bain designee.